Vyral/base-template/_posts/2018-08-24-why-real-estate-investing-is-better-than-stock-market-investing.md

 {% include pullquote.html %}

-For example, if you bought a $100,000 home, you would only submit $20,000 as a down payment..
+For example, if you bought a $100,000 home, you would only submit $20,000 as a down payment.
 Then, you will earn cash flow from whatever is left after your tenants make their monthly payments to the bank.
 And beyond cash flow, your investment will also grow based on appreciation.
 If that same $100,000 home were to appreciate by 10% over the next few years, you would essentially have turned your $20,000 investment into a $110,000 payoff.&nbsp;

 Unless you are getting that much in returns through the stock market, real estate may be a better option if you leverage through the bank.
 However, I do understand that many people have an aversion to debt, don't want to take the risk, or would rather pay cash, and this is okay.
 When you pay cash for the rental home, you receive the whole rent check.
 This means that your dividend is higher and you still get the 10% appreciation.